Tyler Wolff: SK Beveren (loan)

 On July 8, 2022, Wolff was loaned to Belgian Challenger Pro League side SK Beveren.
 After seven substitute appearances, he was recalled on January 4, 2023.

+Real Salt Lake

+On December 9, 2024, Real Salt Lake acquired 21-year-old winger Tyler Wolff from Atlanta United FC in exchange for $50,000 in 2026 General Allocation Money.
+Wolff has signed a contract through 2026 with options for 2027 and 2028.

 Personal life

-Wolff is the eldest son of Austin FC head coach (and longtime USMNT player) Josh Wolff, and his younger brother Owen Wolff currently plays for Austin FC.
+Wolff is the eldest son of former Austin FC head coach (and longtime USMNT player) Josh Wolff, and his younger brother Owen Wolff currently plays for Austin FC.
+They are of Filipino descent on their mother's side.